Where is your budget better spent?

 Phillip Kotler famously said “you can’t improve what you can’t measure”... and unfortunately, SEO doesn’t offer very much in the way of measurement.
 On the other hand, PPC platforms make data and analytics available to users, not only allowing them to optimise their campaigns as mentioned above, but also report back on their results.
 Whether it’s benchmarking your click-through rate or assessing which keywords had the highest conversion rates, PPC can give marketers a much clearer picture of what’s working and what isn’t.

 When it comes to targeting, PPC is by far the better option.
 Your PPC targeting strategy should be aligned with your campaign objectives and the next steps you want your audience to take; for example, using intent-based keywords to target users closer to making a purchase decision, or using informational key phrases for awareness-stage campaigns.
-Paid search platforms also offer some broad demographic targeting options, which can further narrow down your campaign’s audience.
+Paid search platforms also offer very granular location targeting options, as well as some broad demographic targeting options, which can further narrow down your campaign’s audience.

 Once again, the data available through PPC platform analytics will give you detailed insights into your targeting that you can turn into valuable learnings, which is something that unfortunately SEO just can’t offer.